picuino/freqcounter/pic16f18446/docs/commands.md

 <dd>Disable printing of counted pulses during the sampling period.</dd>

 <dt>output longfreq on</dt>
-<dd>Enable printing of average frequency with more resolution.</dd>
+<dd>Enable printing of average frequency of last 10 readings
+    with one digit of resolution added.</dd>

 <dt>output longfreq off</dt>
 <dd>Disable printing of average frequency.</dd>